leoan96/single-face-image-search/README.md

 Disclaimer

 - The image search only works for images that contain only a single face.
-- Currently to add additional faces for image retrieval, the images would have to be added manually each to both search/imgs and search_node/public/imgs (an alternate method i think would be better is to create another express server to host the images as an API service)
+- Currently to add additional faces for image retrieval, the images would have to be added manually each to both search/imgs and search_node/public/imgs (an alternate method i think would be better is to create another express server to host the images as an API service).
-- .env files should not be included to github commits
+- .env files should not be included to github commits.
+- UI design for the results page not completed.